 Undergraduates and secondary school teachers interested in participating in a 10 week summer physics research program at Brigham Young University are invited to apply.
 There are exciting opportunities in a number of areas including optics (using lasers of all kinds including ultrashort pulse and UV lasers), computer modeling, plasmas, solid state and thin film science, acoustics, theory, and astronomy.

 Participants will receive a $5,000 stipend, round trip travel expenses to Provo, Utah,as well as room and board.
 In addition, selected students will be funded to travel to a regional meeting of the American Physical Society to give a presentation on their research results.

-Applications must be received by February 11, 2013.
+Applications received by February 10, 2014 will receive first consideration.
 Click on the link to the left for more information and to apply online.
 We are especially interested in applications from students from minority groups who are underrepresented in physics or who come from schools which don't have graduate research programs.